-22. Is expropriation of real estate possible?
+23. Is expropriation of real estate possible?

-It is possible to expropriate real estate in accordance with the terms and conditions of Law 2882/2001, as amended and in force, for the purpose of carrying out public utility projects and public interest.
-It is declared by a decision of the Secretary General of the Region where the expropriated property is located, published in the Government Gazette.
+It is possible to expropriate real estate in accordance with the terms and conditions of Law 2882/2001 as amended by Law 4949/2022 and in force, for the purpose of carrying out public utility projects and public interest.
+It is declared by a decision of either by the competent Minister depending on the purpose of the expropriation, or by the Regional Council for projects of the Region concerned, or by a joint ministerial decision of the competent Minister and the Minister of Finance in case the expenditure is charged to the Regular Budget, published in the Government Gazette, while a copy of the cadastral table and the diagram is notified to the Land Service of the Ministry of Finance and the relevant Forestry Service for the preparation of a report, in case of existence of rights of the State on the relevant properties.